alexrecuenco/TexExamRandomizer/README.md

 - Select the number of output questions

 The package provides some vignettes that go through the options that are available for the users.
-Goign through them might give a nice overview of the available options.
+Going through them might give a nice overview of the available options.

 There are also examples of different exam formats inside `inst/extdata`, that might be good to look at before deciding whether to use it or not.